MatthewJJohnson/lMDB/README.md

 BREAKDOWN OF SQL:
- connected to a local instance of psql on windows database may be rebuilt from dump, DDL supplied
+ connected to a local instance of psql on windows database may be rebuilt from dump, DDL and data supplied here https://drive.google.com/file/d/17QOd_MRa7wJuF3ihco72ToY35xbuDC_q/view?usp=sharing

 BREAKDOWN OF _ref FILES:
  framework_ref (links to pages that I used fairly extensively to start the project or learn components I had no experience with)